FXOpen

 On the chart above, the price forms a double top pattern at the end of an uptrend.
 The RSI indicator has a bearish divergence with the price chart, which is supposed to confirm a price decline (1).
 After the second top, the price breaks below the middle line of the Bollinger Bands indicator (2), which is also a sign of a price decline.
 However, the pattern doesn’t work, and the price doesn’t reach the target (3).

-How to Confirm a Double Top Pattern
+How Can You Confirm a Double Top Chart Pattern?

 The example above confirmed that the double top formation can’t provide signals that are 100% accurate.
-Moreover, it showed that even implementing additional tools when confirming the signals will not guarantee successful trades.
+Moreover, it showed that even implementing additional tools when confirming the signals will not guarantee effective trades.
 Therefore, traders should practise constantly.

 You can use the TickTrader platform to practise various combinations of the double top setup and technical analysis tools that can help confirm signals effectively.